mrpia/learn-clojure/README.md

 ## Clojure vs the rest of the world

 People on the outside seem more focused on the fact that Clojure is a Lisp than Clojurians are.
 Read: *"Oh no, parentheses-hell!"*.
 Among Clojurians it is common to hear *"I came for the Lisp, but I stayed for the immutability"*.

+Clojure makes users way more aware of data structures and their performance implications than many statically typed languages.
+For example one uses different functions to append to an array and a (linked) list, because one should be aware of the performance/computational complexity differences.

+The [Clojure Design Patterns](http://mishadoff.com/blog/clojure-design-patterns/) article is somewhat biased towards Clojure but it's still an interesting comparison of compactness between Clojure and Java.

 ## Beyond Clojure